sfilges/OligoAnalysis/README.md

 ./umipipeline.sh -i . -b ../assay_regions.bed -r ../reference.fa -c
 ```

-## Required packages

-The following packages are required during the course of the analysis.

-The first code block of the R Markdown script should install these  automatically.
-If this does not work for one or more package, install them using their normal installation repositories.

 ## Installation

 Clone the repository or go to "Code" -> "Download ZIP".
 Unpack the archive